ARM-software/armour/docs/CP.md

 ### Global ID assignement
 GlobalID of a service is computed by concatenated the Host label, the Proxy label and the Server label.
-A GlobalID is unique among all the onboarded services and service that try to onboard (assumtion server label at the proxy level).
+A GlobalID is unique among all the onboarded services and services that try to on-board.

 GlobalID management during onboarding_policy evaluation:
     - obd -- ControlPlane::onboarded --> Option<GlobalID>
     - obd -- ControlPlane::newID --> GlobalID
-    - GlobalID -- ControlPlane::newID --> bool, store GlobalID on DB of
+    - GlobalID -- ControlPlane::newID --> bool, store GlobalID on DB

 GlobalID flow
-1. Host -- OnboardingServiceRequest --> CP, generate obd
+1. Host -- OnboardingServiceRequest --> CP, generates obd
 2. obd -- evaluating onboarding_policy --> GlobalID + local_policy
-3. CP add to policies collection (in DB): ``GlobalID -> local_policy``
+3. CP adds to policies collection (in DB): ``GlobalID -> local_policy``
-4. CP add to services collection (in DB): ``GlobalID + service information``
+4. CP adds to services collection (in DB): ``GlobalID + service information``
 5. CP -- OnboardingServiceResponse (GlobalID) --> Host -- ... --> Proxy

-Request for local policy is done by using the GlobalID and not the service name:
+Management of local policies is done by using the GlobalID and not the service name:
 * ``armour-ctl query -s globalid``
 * ``armour-ctl drop -s globalid``
 * ``armour-ctl update -s globalid``

 ##### N.B
-By using the services collection, the control plane is aware of what policy is deployed where.
+By using the services and the policies collection, the control plane is aware of what policy is deployed where.
 However, since consistency is not tackled by the implementation, there can be glitch between what is declared in the DB and what is actually run on the proxy due to the propagation latency.

 ## CP Language